bdkinc/knex-ibmi/README.md

 ## Returning Behavior (INSERT / UPDATE / DELETE)

-IBM i DB2 via ODBC has limited native `RETURNING` support.
-This dialect implements emulation strategies:
+Native `RETURNING` is not broadly supported over ODBC on IBM i.
+The dialect provides pragmatic emulation:

 ### INSERT
-- Wrapped as `select IDENTITY_VAL_LOCAL()` or `select *` from `FINAL TABLE(insert ...)`.
-- Multi-row `auto` uses `select *` unless explicit returning columns provided.
-- Sequential strategy gathers per-row identity values by executing each row separately.
+- `auto` multi-row: generates a single multi-values INSERT.
+When no explicit column list is requested it returns all inserted rows (`*`) as a lenient fallback.
+Some installations may see this internally wrapped using a `SELECT * FROM FINAL TABLE( INSERT ... )` pattern in logs or debug output; that wrapper is only an implementation detail to surface inserted rows.
+- `sequential`: inserts each row one at a time so it can reliably call `IDENTITY_VAL_LOCAL()` after each insert; builds an array of returned rows.
+- `disabled`: legacy single-row insert behavior; additional rows in the values array are ignored.

 ### UPDATE
-- For `.returning(...)` the compiler emits a synthetic `select ... from FINAL TABLE(update ...)` string for readability, but execution actually performs the UPDATE first, then re-selects the updated rows using the original WHERE clause.
-- Ensures compatibility where FINAL TABLE over UPDATE is unreliable.
+- Executes the UPDATE.
+- Re-selects the affected rows using the original WHERE clause when `.returning(...)` is requested.

 ### DELETE
+- Selects the rows to be deleted (capturing requested returning columns or `*`).
+- Executes the DELETE.
-- For `.returning(...)` the dialect selects the target rows first, then issues the DELETE, returning the previously selected data.
+- Returns the previously selected rows.
-- Compiler shows `select ... from FINAL TABLE(delete ...)` for consistency, though execution uses SELECT+DELETE.

-### Caveats
+### Notes
-- `returning('*')` on large tables may produce large result sets; a warning is logged in debug mode for multi-row inserts.
-- Ambiguous identity retrieval in single-statement multi-row inserts (`auto` strategy) is handled by returning the full row set; if you need ordered identity values, prefer `sequential`.
+- `returning('*')` can be expensive on large result sets—limit the column list when possible.
+- For guaranteed, ordered identity values across many inserted rows use the `sequential` strategy.

 ## Configuration Summary